Kirsten Dunst: 2010–2016: Independent films

 In 2011, Dunst co-starred opposite Charlotte Gainsbourg, Kiefer Sutherland and Charlotte Rampling in Lars von Trier's drama film Melancholia as a woman suffering depression as the world ends.
 It premiered at the 2011 Cannes Film Festival and received positive reviews, in particular for Dunst's performance.
 Steven Loeb of Southampton Patch wrote "This film has brought the best out of von Trier, as well as his star.
 Dunst is so good in this film, playing a character unlike any other she has ever attempted...
 Even if the film itself were not the incredible work of art that it is, Dunst's performance alone would be incentive enough to recommend it".
-Sukhdev Sandhu of The Daily Telegraph wrote "Dunst is exceptional, so utterly convincing in the lead role – trouble, serene, a fierce savant – that it feels like a career breakthrough.
+Sukhdev Sandhu of The Daily Telegraph wrote: "Dunst is exceptional, so utterly convincing in the lead role—trouble, serene, a fierce savant—that it feels like a career breakthrough.
 Dunst won several awards for her performance, including the Best Actress Award at the Cannes Film Festival and the Best Actress Award from the U.S. National Society of Film Critics.

-Dunst made a cameo in Beastie Boys' 2011 music video Fight For Your Right Revisited which premiered at the Sundance Film Festival.
+Dunst made a cameo in Beastie Boys' 2011 music video "Fight For Your Right Revisited", which premiered at the Sundance Film Festival.
 A year later, she starred in Juan Diego Solanas' science fiction romance Upside Down with Jim Sturgess.
 Described as a Romeo and Juliet story, Peter Howell of the Toronto Star opined that there was no character development and Dunst "brings competence but no passion to her underwritten roles".
 The film's consensus on Rotten Tomatoes was also negative, with a 28% approval rating.
 Next, she had a role in Leslye Headland's romantic comedy Bachelorette (2012), starring Isla Fisher, Rebel Wilson and Lizzy Caplan; the film was produced by Will Ferrell and Adam McKay.
 Dunst plays Regan Crawford, one of three women who reunite for the wedding of a friend who was ridiculed in high school.
-The film garnered mixed reviews; New York Posts Sara Stewart thought Dunst and Caplan gave strong performances, and praised the writing despite it being "a little underwhelming" on the laughs.
-Dunst's appeared in the drama On the Road (2012), an adaptation of Jack Kerouac's novel of the same name, in which she plays Camille Moriarty.
+Dunst appeared in the drama On the Road (2012), an adaptation of Jack Kerouac's novel of the same name, in which she plays Camille Moriarty.
 Dunst was first approached for the role by director Walter Salles several years prior.
 The film premiered at the 2012 Cannes Film Festival, and was released in the United States on December 21, 2012.
 On the Road gained mixed reviews and under-performed at the box office.
-Writing for Time magazine, Richard Corliss compared On the Road to "a diorama in a Kerouac museum ... [the film] lacks the novel’s exuberant syncopation", but praises Dunst's performance.
+Writing for Time magazine, Richard Corliss compared On the Road to "a diorama in a Kerouac museum ... [the film] lacks the novel's exuberant syncopation", but praises Dunst's performance.
 Chicago Tribune's Michael Phillips was more positive, giving the film 3 out of 4 stars, praising the cinematic quality, and actors for their "kind of fluid motion and freedom that periodically makes On the Road make sense and makes it feel alive".